 - Implementing methods to reduce costs and improve the financial health of the organization

 Regarding legal ops, it’s vital to focus on vendor management.
 After all, the success of any legal team depends heavily on quality relationships with its vendors.
-The Vendor Management competency involves identifying the best vendors to work with, building strong relationships with them, and ensuring that they meet the legal team’s needs.
+The Vendor Management competency involves identifying the best vendors to work with, building strong relationships, and ensuring that they meet the legal team’s needs.

 While this may seem like a lot of work, it’s essential to the success of any legal team.
 By taking the time to build strong vendor relationships, teams can ensure they’re getting the best possible products and services at a fair price.